asynkron/TraceLens/README.md

 TraceView does not share data, all data is stored in your own Redis instance.

-**TraceView does however use PlantUML for rendering diagrams**. all data required to render the diagrams will be sent to a 3rd party PlantUML Server.
+**TraceView does however use a remote PlantUML instance for rendering diagrams**. all data required to render the diagrams will be sent to a 3rd party PlantUML Server.

+You can change this setting using `--env PlantUml__RemoteUrl = yourplantumlurl`

 ## EULA